Lyasan-byte/PetCare/README.md

 ## Project Goal

-The goal of Pet Care is to provide pet owners with a polished, convenient, and engaging mobile app for managing pet information, tracking care routines, monitoring activity, and staying connected with their pets every day. можешь чуть чуть больше текста добавить по тз
+The goal of Pet Care is to provide pet owners with a polished, convenient, and engaging mobile app for managing pet information, tracking care routines, monitoring activity, and staying connected with their pets every day.